jamcalli/Pulsarr/README.md

 - Content types to delete (movies, ended shows, continuing shows)
 - Whether to delete associated files from disk
 - User sync setting preferences (if someone isn't allowed to make requests, ignore their watchlist in the deletion process)
-- Notification preferences for deletion events (will send results to webhook, message, both, or none)
+- Notification preferences for deletion events (fully configurable)
 - Maximum deletion prevention threshold (a failsafe)

 Set up a schedule for automatic deletion operations